learn-co-curriculum/react-hooks-react-router-intro/README.md

   making a request for a new HTML document

-All of the features of React Router build on top of features that are already built into JavaScript via different web APIs, primarily the [Location][location api] and [History][history api] APIs.
+All of the features of React Router build on top of features that are already built into JavaScript via different web APIs, primarily the [Location][location-api] and [History][history-api] APIs.
 Below, we'll briefly explain the purpose of each.
 You won't be interacting with these APIs directly going forward (that's the job of React Router), but knowing how they work will help you better understand how React Router does its job.

 ## The Location API